Tax debt, bankruptcy and Special Relief

 Bankruptcy is one way the law deals with people unable to pay their debts.
 Following an order of bankruptcy, a Trustee is appointed who takes possession of your assets towards payment of your debts fairly between your creditors.
 Bankruptcy imposes a number of restrictions on what you can do.
 For detailed information on bankruptcy, obtain advice from an adviser from the list of contacts in section 10 of this guide.
 Being made bankrupt by HMRC is broadly similar to being made bankrupt by a commercial creditor, but you will need to be aware of the following additional factors.

-If you owe HM Revenue and Customs more than £2,000, and:
+If you owe HM Revenue and Customs £5,000 or more, and:

 - Have been unable to reach an agreement with HMRC for time to pay

 - HMRC has not been able to recover the money by other means, such as taking control of goods, or by a Court Judgment

 then your file may be passed to the HMRC Enforcement and Insolvency Office (EIO) for bankruptcy action.

 What happens when your file reaches the Enforcement Office?

 When your file reaches the EIO, it will write to ask you to pay the full debt quickly (normally within 14 days).
 EIO will sometimes accept an arrangement for the tax to be paid by instalments.
 Usually it will be looking for a lump sum and the balance within a matter of months.
 It will not usually consider any offer that will take over a year to clear the debt.
 Normally the repayment period will be much shorter.

 If you are not able to pay the tax as a lump sum or agree a payment arrangement, the Enforcement Office will usually write to say that it is starting bankruptcy proceedings.